Anikcb/High-Availability-Cluster/README.md

-# Topics needs to know, to run this project
+# Topic you needs to know, to run this project

 ### <ins>Node Names (Identifiers)</ins>
 RabbitMQ nodes are identified by node names.
 A node name consists of two parts, a prefix (usually rabbit) and hostname.
 For example, **rabbit@node1.messaging.svc.local** is a node name with the prefix of rabbit and hostname of **node1.messaging.svc.local**